 Aug.
 29, 2017

-Many dentists, and dental hygienists, choose to pursue non-clinical career opportunities.
-The American Dental Association, in its “Education/Careers” section, lists various options available, as well as non-traditional practice settings for the Dental Hygienist.
+Many dentists and dental hygienist choose to pursue non-clinical career opportunities.
+The American Dental Association, in its "Education/Careers" section, lists various options available, as well as non-traditional practice settings for the Dental Hygienist.

 The ADA Center for Professional Success offers an Alternative Dental Careers resource to help you make an informed decision on which career path might be best for you.

 Academia - Academic dentistry needs dedicated educators to continue the tradition of excellence in the nation's pre-doctoral, specialty and allied dental programs.
 Dental educators have the unique opportunity to contribute to the educational development of the next generation of oral health professionals, including the Dental Hygienist.